- Solar advice hub

 Lithium-ion batteries are usually more expensive but have a higher average lifespan, at 10-12 years, and very few maintenance needs.

-A solar battery is one of the best ways to get the most out of your solar panel system – but before you do, you’ll want to see how much it costs and saves you.
+A solar battery is one of the best ways to get the most out of your solar panel system – but before you commit, you’ll want to see how much it costs and saves you.

 After all, you only want to buy an extra piece of solar gear for your home if it can help you cut your electricity bills even further.